HDR/NintendoPCBs/AGB-E05-01/README.md

 # AGB-E05-01

-Intended as a replacement for Games like Fire Red & Leaf Green
+Intended as a replacement for Games like Emerald

 ## BOM
 | **Designator** | **Part**                              |